 Dryad data contributors are encouraged to follow the UK Data Service recommendations on formats and the DataONE recommendations regarding the form, structure, and description of data.
 CDL provides Guidelines for Digital Objects, that can be used as recommendations for material contributed to Merritt.

 Persistent Identification and Citation

 All objects managed in Merritt are assigned unique, persistent Archival Resource Key (ARK) identifiers using CDL’s EZID service.
-All Dash datasets also receive Digital Obect Identifiers (DOIs) from DataCite.
-All Merritt and Dash object landing pages prominently display the object’s actionable persistent identifier(s) for use in citations.
-Landing pages in Dash feature pre-formatted citations conforming to the 2014 FORCE11 Joint Declaration on Data Citation Principles.
+All Dryad datasets also receive Digital Obect Identifiers (DOIs) from DataCite.
+All Merritt and Dryad object landing pages prominently display the object’s actionable persistent identifier(s) for use in citations.
+Landing pages in Dryad feature pre-formatted citations conforming to the 2014 FORCE11 Joint Declaration on Data Citation Principles.

 Federation and Internet Search

 Content submitted to curatorially-designated collections may be federated with external systems and services to enhance long-term preservation and accessibility.
 The Merritt collections underlying ONEShare, a public data repository for the earth and environmental sciences open for public submission by UC- or non-UC-affiliated researchers, are federated with the DataONE network, an NSF-funded data grid promoting preservation of scientific data.
 Descriptive metadata associated with datasets that have been assigned DOIs by Merritt or Dryad is registered with DataCite, where it is indexed for online search.
 The Dryad research portal implements affirmative search engine optimization (SEO) techniques to ensure that managed content is indexed by well-known search engines, such as Bing, Google, and Yahoo, for enhanced opportunities for internet search and discovery.
 Merritt is also open to indexing by these search engines.